 Professor and Chair, Department of Sociology

 Andrew Jorgenson is Professor and Chair in the Department of Sociology and Professor of Environmental Studies at Boston College.
 The primary area of his research is the human dimensions of global environmental change, with a focus on the drivers of greenhouse gas emissions, industrial pollution and land cover change.
-His secondary area of research focuses on nations’ political-economic and environmental conditions that shape public health disparities, uneven development and income inequality.
-He has also conducted research on the global dimensions of environmental concern.
+He also conducts research on the political-economic and environmental conditions that shape population health outcomes, uneven development, income inequality and environmental concern.

 Student Co-Authors Underlined